MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/introduction-oracle-landing-zone.md

 :::image type="content" source="media/resource-group-oracle-landing-zone.png" alt-text="Diagram showing a basic high availability configuration of Oracle on Azure landing zone accelerator.":::

 **Basic HA Configuration** - This is the most basic configuration for Oracle High availability inside a single availability zone.
-For more details on specific configuration, see [Business continuity and disaster recovery (BCDR) for Oracle on Azure Virtual Machines landing zone accelerator](introduction-oracle-landing-zone.md).
+For more information on specific configuration, see [Business continuity and disaster recovery (BCDR) for Oracle on Azure Virtual Machines landing zone accelerator](introduction-oracle-landing-zone.md).

 :::image type="content" source="media/resource-group-oracle-landing-zone-2.png" alt-text="Diagram showing a Diagram showing an advanced high availability configuration of Oracle on Azure landing zone accelerator.":::

-**Advanced HA/DR configuration** - This is the most advanced configuration for HA/DR leveraging availability zones and regions.
-Note that extra configuration for HA/DR for application servers and frontend services will be required as this is not covered by the accelerator.
+**Advanced HA/DR configuration** - This is the most advanced configuration for HA/DR using availability zones and regions.
+Extra configuration for HA/DR for application servers and frontend services are required as this isn't covered by the accelerator.
 Also note that this architecture is recommended to be combined with basic HA configuration for maximum availability in all scenarios.

 :::image type="content" source="media/resource-group-oracle-landing-zone-3.png" alt-text="Diagram showing an advanced high availability configuration with secure subnets of Oracle on Azure landing zone accelerator.":::